okynos/documentation.achiefs.github.io/docs/configuration-file.md

     Section
     {: .label .label-green }

-    Keeps a list of files or directories to monitorize.
+    Keeps a list of files or directories to monitor.

     Include as many elements as you require.